-When Is Someone Liable for a Slip-And-Fall Accident on Ice?
+When Is Someone Liable for a Winter Slip-And-Fall Accidents on Ice?

 Liability for a slip-and-fall accident caused by winter conditions such as ice or snow depends on whether the party was responsible for ensuring the premises were maintained reasonably safely.
 The area of personal injury law that focuses on the safety of properties is known as premises liability.